2026 Ford Maverick vs Hyundai Santa Cruz: Best Compact Truck?

 Powertrain: hybrid economy vs towing muscle

-The Maverick's biggest differentiator is its standard hybrid powertrain — the only truck in America that comes with a hybrid as standard equipment, at every trim level.
-The 2.5-liter Atkinson-cycle hybrid delivers 191 hp and 42 mpg combined, which is better than most sedans.
-It's genuinely transformative for the operating cost of a truck.
+The Maverick's killer differentiator is its standard hybrid — the only truck in America that comes hybrid as standard, on every trim.
+The 2.5-liter Atkinson hybrid makes 191 hp and 42 mpg combined, better than most sedans.
+For a truck, that genuinely changes the cost of ownership, and it's the first thing I bring up.

-The Santa Cruz gets no hybrid option.
-Its base 2.5-liter four-cylinder returns 27 mpg combined — adequate but not remarkable.
-The available 2.5-liter turbocharged engine (281 hp) is where the Santa Cruz gets interesting: it pulls to 5,000 lb and feels genuinely quick.
-The Maverick's optional 2.0L EcoBoost (250 hp) is a step below, limited to 4,000 lb.
+The Santa Cruz has no hybrid.
+Its base 2.5-liter four returns 27 mpg — fine, not memorable.
+The available 2.5-liter turbo (281 hp) is where it gets interesting: it pulls to 5,000 lb and feels genuinely quick.
+The Maverick's optional 2.0L EcoBoost (250 hp) sits a step below, capped at 4,000 lb.

-Verdict on powertrain: Maverick wins on efficiency and daily cost; Santa Cruz wins on towing.
+Verdict on powertrain: Maverick on efficiency and daily cost; Santa Cruz on towing.

 Bed and practicality

-The Maverick has a longer bed (54.4 in vs 48.4 in) — enough to fit a 4x8 sheet of plywood flat with the tailgate down, which is genuinely useful for weekend projects.
-The Maverick's FlexBed system also includes integrated tie-down cleats and optional cargo dividers.
+The Maverick's bed is longer (54.4 vs 48.4 in) — enough to lay a 4x8 sheet of plywood flat with the tailgate down, which actually matters for weekend projects — and the FlexBed system adds tie-down cleats and optional dividers.

-The Santa Cruz's bed is shorter but has a lockable understorage bin beneath the bed floor — effectively a weatherproof lockbox built into the truck.
-It holds approximately 7.3 cubic feet of gear that sits out of sight and out of the weather.
-For buyers who prioritize secure storage over raw bed length, this is a meaningful advantage.
+The Santa Cruz's bed is shorter but hides a lockable understorage bin beneath the floor — basically a weatherproof lockbox, about 7.3 cubic feet, out of sight and out of the rain.
+If secure storage beats raw bed length for you, that's a real edge.

-Verdict on bed: Maverick for length and cargo volume; Santa Cruz for secure understorage.
+Verdict on bed: Maverick for length and volume; Santa Cruz for secure understorage.

 On-road character

-The Santa Cruz drives more like an SUV.
-Built on the Tucson platform, it rides softly, steers with SUV-like lightness, and feels completely at home in city traffic.
-The interior is spacious and well-finished, and the cabin noise levels are among the lowest in the truck class.
+The Santa Cruz drives more like an SUV — no surprise, it's on the Tucson platform.
+It rides softly, steers light, and feels at home in city traffic, with a spacious, well-finished cabin and some of the lowest noise levels in the class.
 If you want a truck that drives like your last crossover, this is it.

-The Maverick drives more like a small truck — not in a bad way, but the difference is perceptible.
-The ride is slightly firmer, the bed contributes to more pronounced body movement on uneven surfaces, and the EcoBoost turbo has a more mechanical feel.
-The Maverick Tremor's off-road suspension and underbody protection make it the capability leader in the segment.
+The Maverick drives more like a small truck — not badly, just perceptibly.
+The ride is a touch firmer, the bed adds some body movement on rough surfaces, and the EcoBoost turbo feels more mechanical.
+The Maverick Tremor's off-road suspension and underbody protection make it the capability leader of the two.

-Verdict on ride: Santa Cruz wins for everyday comfort; Maverick Tremor wins for off-road use.
+Verdict on ride: Santa Cruz for everyday comfort; Maverick Tremor for off-road.

 Price and value

-The Santa Cruz's higher price is partly justified by better standard equipment at each trim and wider AWD availability.
-The Maverick's AWD requires the EcoBoost engine, which sacrifices the hybrid's efficiency advantage.
+The Santa Cruz's higher price buys better standard equipment per trim and wider AWD availability.
+The catch with the Maverick: AWD requires the EcoBoost, which trades away the hybrid's efficiency.

 May 2026 pricing and incentives